+Software development vendors in the cloud put in place hosting, software, and maintenance operations.
 Cloud deployment has many advantages over the traditional on-premise model of implementation.
-Let’s take a look into four key areas where cloud computing beats on-premise deployment:
+Let’s take a deeper look into four key benefits of cloud computing over on-premise deployment:

-With cloud computing, you get access to resources when you need them; hence you can complete and deliver projects within short periods of time.
-In this era of great demand for technologies and applications, clients require that you take the shortest time possible to deliver with efficiency.
+The cloud give you access to resources when you need them.
+Hence, you can complete and deliver projects within short periods of time.
+Efficient processes are key to maintaining customer satisfaction.

-Cloud computing enables you to customize your technologies depending on your needs.
-You can easily scale your cloud capacity up or down based on your bandwidth demands.
-Available resources are matched to your actual usage needs, keeping costs contained and taking the worry out of database capacity.
+Cloud infrastructure enables you to customize your technologies depending on your needs.
+For instance, you can scale your cloud storage capacity up or down based on your bandwidth demands.
+Matching available resources to your actual usage needs lowers costs.
+Plus, it takes the worry out of database capacity.

 With the benefits of cloud computing services, you don’t have to worry about software updates.
 Your supplier handles all the security upgrades and compliance concerns.
 This ensures you’re always up-to-date.